 Many beautiful blooms on the High Line are fleeting— for example, spring ephemerals pop up for only a few weeks and are soon gone.
-But Firetail mountain fleece, this week’s plant, is long-blooming, sometimes lasting until the year’s first frost.
+But Firetail mountain fleece is long-blooming, sometimes lasting until the year’s first frost.
 Currently it’s in peak form in the Washington Grasslands section of the park near the Standard Hotel.

 Firetail mountain fleece (botanically known as Persicaria amplexicaulis ‘Firetail’) is an herbaceous perennial native to the Himalayas, China and Pakistan.
 It is a member of the polygonaceae family, which has around 1,200 species (and is also known informally as the knotweed or smartweed family).
 Firetail mountain fleece grows four-inch long red flower spikes on a long stalk, which rises from a mound of six-inch long dark green leaves.
 The leaves clasp at the stem, a condition called amplexicaulis, and that gives the plant its botanical name.
 Persicaria can handle full sun to part shade and likes a moist environment.
 The plants are 3-4′ across and over time can form large clumps.